PEMF Therapy for Dogs: Ease Pain and Improve Movement

 Medications

-There are no known contradictions, but it is always good to consult your doctor or a PEMF expert if you have any doubts about the combination of PEMF and the medication that your dog is receiving.
+There are no known conflicts, but it’s wise to check with your vet or a PEMF expert if you have questions about how PEMF might interact with your dog’s medication.

 medication-for-arthritis-in-dogs